MockbaTheBorg/RunCPM/readme.md

 RunCPM emulates the CP/M disks and user areas by means of subfolders under the RunCPM executable location, to prepare a folder or SD card for running RunCPM use the following procedures:<br>
 Create subfolders under where the RunCPM executable is located and name them "A", "B", "C" and so on, for each disk drive you intend to use, each one of these folders will be one disk drive, and under folder "A" create a subfolder named "0".
 This is the user area 0 of disk A:, extract the contents of A.ZIP package into this "0" subfolder.
 Switching to another user area inside CP/M will automatically create the respective user area subfolders, "1", "2", "3" ... as they are selected.
 Subfolders for the user areas 10 to 15 are created as letters "A" to "F".

-All the letters for folders/subfolders and file names should be kept in uppercase, to avoid any issues of case-sensitive filesystems compatibility.
 CP/M only supported 16 disk drives: A: to P:, so creating other letters above P won't work, same goes for user areas above 15 (F).

 **Available CCPs :**<br>